little-big-h/node-launchd/README.md

 and you want your app to use port 8080.

-First, create a launchd configuration file (e.g., yourapp.plist) in
+First, create a launchd configuration file (e.g., com.example.yourapp.plist) in

 	~/Library/LaunchAgents